A new technique for preserving functional body tissues, even after they die, could help make more organs available for transplant.

 The standard practice for preserving organs for transplantation is static storage in a refrigerator.
 Rapid cooling of organs after removal reduces oxygen demand and can prevent cell death, but does not save every organ.

 Yale's technique, called OrganEx, is a bit more sophisticated.
-It consists of pumps, sensors, heaters and to control the flow and temperature of the blood substitute being pushed through the body.
+It consists of pumps, sensors, heaters and filters to control the flow and temperature of the blood substitute that is pushed through the body.
 The Yale team's secret formulation is a proprietary liquid of electrolytes, vitamins, amino acids and other nutrients, plus a cocktail of 13 drugs that reduce cell death and cellular stress and regulate the immune and nervous systems.

 The researchers mixed the synthetic fluid with pig blood in a series of pumps designed to control its flow and temperature throughout the circulatory system.
 This special mixture, the researchers hypothesized, helped rejuvenate the pig's organs.